adelowo/portfolio/_posts/2017-03-08-extending-gbowo-via-plugins.md

 > Brute force solution : We don't use the feature.

 As you already know, brute forced solutions are usually problematic.
 And this is no exception.
-We miss some other goodies of the API because the library we have choosen to make use doesn't support that feature.
+We miss some other goodies of the API because the library we have chosen to make use doesn't support that feature.

 That exactly is the thought process that went into adding the option of ___Plugins___ as a first class feature in [Gbowo][gbowo].